mrecords121/ephyr/components/restreamer/docs/deploy_hcloud_EN.md

 ### 1.5.
 Setup SSH access

-[Hetzner Cloud] requires the created server to be accessible via [SSH], thought it's not required to use Ephyr re-streamer.
+[Hetzner Cloud] requires the created server to be accessible via [SSH], thought it's not required for using Ephyr re-streamer.

 If you don't have [SSH] key, you may quickly generate a new pair of keys [on this page][2].
 You will need to specify a __public key__ to [Hetzner Cloud].